 Unlike in the past, people today are more accepting of differences, particularly homosexuality.
-According to recent polls, 57% of Americans say they find homosexuality to be an acceptable lifestyle compared with 50% in 1998 and 34% in 1982.
+According to a 2013 poll by the Pew Research Center, 60% of Americans say society should accept homosexuality, compared with 49% in 2007.

 Younger people are even more accepting of homosexuality than the general population.
-According to polls, 75% of Americans ages 18 to 34 are accepting of homosexuality.
+According to the Pew survey, 70% of Americans ages 18 to 29 say society should accept homosexuality.

 Even so, there are many people who do not accept homosexuality.
 Many LGBT teens are taunted, humiliated, and bullied by their peers.
 It is important to know this so that you are prepared for whatever reaction you may get from your peers should you come out.

 The teenage years are hard years, especially if you are struggling with your sexual orientation and gender identity.
 You are not alone, no matter how lonely you may feel.